a common space & database for harmonic overtones

 If you sing within in a modal scale and you want your accentuated harmonics to stay within that framework here is your key diagram.

-The smaller, divided circles indicate which harmonics can be accentuated at each step of the modal scales if you want to keep the harmonics within the pattern of the…Continue
+The smaller, divided circles indicate which harmonics can be accentuated at each step of the modal scales if you want to keep the harmonics within the pattern of the scale.

 Added by Skye Løfvander on October 31, 2017 at 11:30pm — No Comments

-In the Indian source texts about chakras and in traditional imagery, there is relatively much agreement on their location and the number of petals of the lotuses, so it is partly understandable if some tend to believe that these traits have their…Continue
+In the Indian source texts about chakras and in traditional imagery, there is relatively much agreement on their location and the number of petals of the lotuses, so it is partly understandable if some tend to believe that these traits have their background in the hidden constitution of man – in subtle 'bodies'…Continue

 Added by Skye Løfvander on April 30, 2017 at 7:30am — No Comments